#1

 #2

-You've drawn Ace of Wands in reversed orientation as the your view of them.
+You've drawn Page of Pentacles in reversed orientation as the your view of them.

-Since you've drawn the reversed version, you're getting a reversed version of Creative Strength energy, so it's manifesting as False Starts and shows up looking like lacking initiative, bad timing, setbacks, obstacles.
+Since you've drawn the reversed version, you're getting a reversed version of Practicality energy, so it's manifesting as Bad News and shows up looking like unfulfilled promises, missed opportunities.

 If you take off your conflict goggles for a moment, do you still think this is a fair assessment of who thay actually are?
 Take a moment to think about ways in which your feelings about these concepts are contributing to the resolution or the continuation of the conflict.